spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/10-cockroach-db.md

 - A Spectro Cloud [account](https://www.spectrocloud.com/get-started/).

-- A Virtual Cluster with at least the following minimum resources.
+- A Virtual Cluster with the following minimum resources.
     - 8 CPU
     - 8 GB of Memory
     - 8 GB of Storage.